awslabs/aiops-modules/modules/examples/personas/README.md

 ## Description

-This module deploys various roles required for an AI/ML project, including:
+This module is an example that deploys various roles that may be required for an AI/ML project, including:

+- ML Engineer
 - Data Engineer
+- IT Lead
+- Business Analyst
-- ML Engineer
+- MLOPs Engineer
-- MLOps
 - IT Auditor
-- Model Auditor
+- Model Risk Manager

 The module creates separate roles with appropriate permissions and policies for each persona, ensuring proper segregation of duties and access control within the AI/ML project.